Which of the following is NOT a property of water? | Channels for Pearson+

 1

 Step 1: Begin by understanding the properties of water.
-Water is a polar molecule, meaning it has a partial positive charge on the hydrogen atoms and a partial negative charge on the oxygen atom due to its molecular structure (H₂O).
-This polarity is key to many of its unique properties.
+Water is a polar molecule, meaning it has a partial positive charge on one side (hydrogen atoms) and a partial negative charge on the other side (oxygen atom).
+This polarity gives water unique properties such as adhesion, cohesion, high specific heat capacity, and surface tension.

-Step 2: Review the listed properties of water.
-Water is an excellent solvent because its polarity allows it to dissolve many substances, especially ionic compounds and polar molecules.
-This is known as the 'universal solvent' property.
+Step 2: Review the concept of adhesion.
+Water molecules can adhere to other polar surfaces due to their polarity.
+This property is essential for processes like capillary action in plants.

-Step 3: Understand cohesion and adhesion.
-Cohesion refers to water molecules sticking to each other due to hydrogen bonding, while adhesion refers to water molecules sticking to other surfaces.
-These properties are responsible for phenomena like capillary action.
+Step 3: Examine the concept of cohesion.
+Water molecules are attracted to each other through hydrogen bonding, which is responsible for phenomena like water droplets forming and the ability of water to resist external forces.

-Step 4: Examine water's high specific heat capacity.
-This means water can absorb a lot of heat without a significant change in temperature, which helps regulate temperatures in organisms and environments.
+Step 4: Understand specific heat capacity.
+Water has a high specific heat capacity, meaning it can absorb and retain a large amount of heat without a significant change in temperature.
+This property is crucial for maintaining stable environments in living organisms and ecosystems.

-Step 5: Compare these properties to the statement 'Water is a nonpolar molecule.'
-Since water is polar, this statement is incorrect and does not describe a property of water.
-Therefore, it is the correct answer to the question.
+Step 5: Analyze surface tension.
+Water exhibits surface tension due to hydrogen bonding between molecules at the surface.
+This allows small organisms to walk on water and contributes to the formation of droplets.
+Based on these explanations, identify the statement that contradicts water's known properties.

 Watch next

-Master Properties of Water- The Universal Solvent with a bite sized video explanation from JasonStart learning
+Master Properties of Water- Cohesion and Adhesion with a bite sized video explanation from JasonStart learning